Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Secondary frequency control of power systems

 Finally, we mention here control methods whose underlying principle is neither based on integral control nor on primal-dual method.
 The optimal load-frequency control framework by Liu \emph{et al.}, described in \cite{Liu2003}, is an example of such a method.
 The goal is still to optimize the control costs and frequency deviation, but rephrasing it as a finite horizon optimization problem.
 This can only be solved when the loads are precisely known within the selected time horizon.
 Obviously, this will require very precise forecasting of the loads.
 A more robust approach based on the concept of the Active Disturbance Rejection Control (ADRC) \cite{Han2009}, was pursued by Dong \emph{et al.} \cite{Dong2012}.
 The method is robust against model uncertainties, parameter variations and large perturbations which was employed to construct a decentralized load frequency approach for interconnected systems.
 However, the decentralized control employed in this method prevents a solution to Problem \ref{problem2}.

 As more renewable power sources are integrated into the power system, the fluctuations in the power supply become faster and larger.
 There is a need to design a control law that has a good transient performance without the overshoot problem and with a fast convergence speed.
 The traditional method to eliminate the overshoot is to calculate the control gain coefficients by analyzing the eigenvalue of the linearized systems \cite{XiangyuWu2017,Wu2016}.
-However, since the eigenvalues depend on the structure of the control methods, the improvement of the transient performance obtained by the eigenvalue analysis is not as good as expected.
+However, the improvement of the transient performance obtained by the eigenvalue analysis is still poor because of the dependence of the eigenvalues on the control law structure, and the large scale, complex topology and heterogeneous power generation and loads of the power system.

 Based on the framework of PI control this paper aims to design a secondary frequency control method that remedies the drawbacks mentioned above of the existing methods.
 To this end, we consider the following problem concerning the transient performance of the power system (\ref{eq:model1}) after a disturbance. \begin{problem} For the power system (\ref{eq:model1}) with primary and secondary controllers, design a secondary frequency control law for $\{u_i,~i\in\mathcal{V}_K\}$ so as to eliminate the extra oscillation of the frequency caused by the overshoots of the control inputs, thus improve the transient performance of the system after a disturbance through an accelerated convergence of the control inputs. \end{problem}